 No. This is and will continue to be a free service.
 If you want to support the effort, please join and/or donate to Apereo and support the Tsugi project.
-In time there will be Tsugi Commercial Affiliates that will provide an expanded version of this type of service commercially.
+You can purchase hosting for Tsugi tools from Learning Experiences.
+Learning Experiences is a Tsugi Commercial Affialiate.

 Can I build my own educational tool like these tools?

 These tools are all built using a free and 100% open source framework called Tsugi.
 The Tsugi web site has details on how to get started developing educational tools using Tsugi.

 How do I submit a tool I have written to host it on TsugiCloud?